UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_10.md

 # Comparing many distributions

-Notes: To compare multiple distributions we have seen have we can use faceting for histograms and either faceting or coloring for density plots.
+Notes: To compare multiple distributions we have seen have we can use faceting for histograms and either faceting or colouring for density plots.

 So far we only studied these plots with up to three different